cewing/training.python_web/source/presentations/session05.rst

 .. class:: incremental

-Think back over the last four weeks.
+Think back over the last four sessions.
 What were your pain points?
 Which bits do you wish you didn't have to think about?

 Level of Abstraction